sapana-roehampton/OS-Coursework/week2.md

 ---

 This threat model helps me understand which risks are most relevant to my small virtual server and shows how my planned security configuration directly reduces those risks.

+## Reflection:
+During Week 2, I learned how important planning is before making any security changes to a server.
+Instead of directly configuring tools like SSH or firewalls, I focused on understanding why these controls are needed and how they work together to protect a system.
+Creating the security checklist helped me see how different layers of security (SSH, firewall, AppArmor, updates, user management) connect to form a proper baseline.
+Developing the threat model also made me think like an attacker and identify weaknesses before they become real problems.
+This week improved my understanding of security principles and prepared me for the hands-on configuration work in later weeks.